Ōtara: Culture

 Ōtara achieved some international recognition due to the success of the song "How Bizarre", by Ōtara-based musical group OMC.
 The group's name stands for "Ōtara Millionaires' Club", an ironic reference to Ōtara being one of the least wealthy areas of Auckland at the time the group formed.

 Ōtara is also known for its Saturday morning 'flea market' held in the Ōtara shopping centre car park next to the South Campus of Manukau Institute of Technology.
 The Ōtara Markets first started in the late 1970s, and are the largest street market in New Zealand.

-Ōtara long had some of the highest crime rates of the country, but recently a major action against the Tribesmen and Killer Beez gangs (in 2008), and 2010s increases in police force numbers in the area, combined with a community policing approach, have been credited with both reducing crime and establishing less hostile attitudes between the locals and the police.
+Ōtara long had some of the highest crime rates of the country, but a major action against the Tribesmen and Killer Beez gangs in 2008 along with 2010s increases in police force numbers in the area, combined with a community policing approach, have been credited with both reducing crime and establishing less hostile attitudes between the locals and the police.